Comfort Inn Lower East Side

 An art gallery-cum-project space, CUCHIFRITOS is the initiative of Arts Alliance, Inc. Located inside the bustling Essex Street Market, in Lower East Side, this venue was opened with the intention of creating a platform for an open discussion of topics concerning contemporary art, and to provide a space for artistic exchange, where local artists can share their works with the locals.
 An intimate space, CUCHIFRITOS is one of the few places in the city where one can see the culturally diverse residents come together for the sake of art.
 Call or see the website for further details.

-The Tenement Museum was founded in 1988 by historians Ruth Abram and Anita Jacobson looking to commemorate the country's immigration culture.
-The unassuming apartment building on the iconic Orchard Street is home to inspiring stories.
+The Tenement Museum was founded in 1988 by historians Ruth Abram and Anita Jacobson to commemorate the country's immigration culture.
+This unassuming apartment building on the iconic Orchard Street is home to inspiring stories.
 These stories speak of the persistence of generations of immigrants who came to New York City starting in the 1800s to build their lives from scratch with limited resources.
-Take a guided tour to get a glimpse of the life new citizens experienced in Chinatown, Little Italy and Manhattan's Lower East Side through photographic exhibitions, displays of personal belongings and memorabilia.
+Take a guided tour to get a glimpse of the life new immigrants experienced in Chinatown, Little Italy and Manhattan's Lower East Side through photographic exhibitions, displays of personal belongings and memorabilia.

 ABC no Rio is where art marries politics.
 ABC no Rio is a gallery that encourages political discussion through art.
 In doing so, ABC no Rio seeks to demonstrate that politics is not confined to the politicians and bureaucrats in the government, but is available to anyone and everyone who should participate.
 ABC no Rio hopes, through its displays, that people will learn to have a questioning discourse when it comes to government and societal activities.
 It also hopes to show sides of society that people may not have seen before, images that are not available through mainstream media, in order to understand the many types of people in society that come together to be part of America's unique public discourse.